Code42Cate/News-Aggregator/README.md

+_This project is not even close to being where I want it to be, but its already usable in a local environment_

 # News Aggregator

 This project is the solution to my frustration which most news sites/aggregators I used caused for way too long.